Michigan Business Lawyer

 Acquiring or selling your business can be a complex legal process.
 Hoeg Law can help you ensure that the process is correctly handled and documented, and that the protections you need are put in place.

-Hoeg Law has handled a multitude of mergers and acquisitions issues.
+A trusted business attorney at Hoeg Law has handled a multitude of mergers and acquisitions issues.
 These issues range from term sheets, definitive documents, and more.
-Whether you’re seeking to sell your business, or acquire someone else to continue your company’s upward expansion.
+Whether you’re seeking to sell your business or acquire someone else to continue your company’s upward expansion.
 We can help.

 Whether you are looking to bootstrap your company or are seeking institutional or other financing (convertible debt, Series Seed, Series A, Venture Capital, Angel Investment, etc.) Hoeg Law has extensive experience helping companies get the cash they need to grow.